Rezatron/Recipe-Nutrient/README.md

 SOLVED: created separate function for rni comparison to be calculated. then passed onto template.

-ISSUE: micro_nutrient_per_serving not iterating over each recipe (only loops 1 recipe then copies n pastes the info to other recipe)
+ISSUE: micro_nutrient_per_serving not iterating over each recipe (only loops 1 recipe then copies n pastes the info to the rest of the recipes)
 SOLVED: initialise micro_nutrients_per_serving INSIDE loop of recipes being fetched
         once initalised, micronutrients are calculated and stored in dict then rendered to template